yanqianglilab/yanqiang-li-lab/news/index.md

 ---

 ### 2025
-**Dec 2025**
+**Oct 2025**
-We are pleased to welcome new graduate students to the Epigenetics & Computational RNA Biology Lab!
+We are pleased to welcome new undergraduate students (incoming master students) to our Lab!

 **Sep 2025**
 Dr. Hang Qin has joined the lab as an assistant professor – warm welcome!